microsoft/MCW-Securing-Azure-IoT-solutions/Hands-on lab/Before the HOL - Securing the IoT end-to-end.md

     - As part of the deployment, you will see the following items created:

-       - Azure Data Lake Storage account.
+       - Azure Data Lake Storage account

-       - Azure Stream Analytics job.
+       - Azure Stream Analytics job

        - App service plan